yng-me/mpindex/README.md

 There are multiple ways to define dimensions, indicators, and weights to be used in the MPI calculation.
 Choose one of the following methods (in order of preference):

+The following examples use the MPI definition for the Philippines's MPI Interim Methodology.
+The MPI definition for the Philippines is available in the [MPI Philippines 2017 report](https://www4.hks.harvard.edu/cid/programs/building-state-capabilities/philippines-mpi-report-2017.pdf) (see page 8).

 - Excel / CSV (sample file: [mpi_define_sample.xlsx]('./test/data/mpi_define_sample.xlsx'))

   | Dimension | Indicator | Weight | Description |